awsdocs/aws-doc-sdk-examples/workflows/firehose/SPECIFICATION.md

-# Spec for Kinesis Firehose Common Actions Workflow
+# Spec for Amazon Data Firehose Common Actions Workflow

-Create a robust, production-grade script demonstrating how to use Amazon Kinesis Data Firehose to put individual records (`PutRecord`) and batches of records (`PutRecordBatch`) to a delivery stream.
+Create a robust, production-grade script demonstrating how to use Amazon Data Firehose to put individual records (`PutRecord`) and batches of records (`PutRecordBatch`) to a delivery stream.

 ## Pre-requisites
 1. **AWS Account**: Ensure you have an active AWS account.